Khawlab23/reason-based-refusal-eval/README.md

 ## Experiment 1: Reason consistency under resampling

-An evaluation of whether an *explained* refusal's stated reasoning is stable under resampling, or generated fresh each time — a question in the spirit of the paper's themes, though it tests a different mechanism (single-turn explanation stability, not multi-turn conversational conditioning).
+An evaluation of whether an *explained* refusal's stated reasoning is stable under resampling, or generated fresh each time, a question in the spirit of the paper's themes, though it tests a different mechanism (single-turn explanation stability, not multi-turn conversational conditioning).